Aminsed/PyBindCppTutorials/README.md

     1. Case Study 1: Creating Bindings for a C++ Library
     2. Case Study 2: Speeding Up Python Code with C++
     3. Case Study 3: Creating a Python Extension

-9. **Conclusion**
-    - Recap of What You've Learned
-    - Next Steps for Using Pybind11